frederic-perez/AmE-dictionary/data/idioms.md

 __be a loud mouth__ To have a tendency or habit of speaking incessantly, indiscreetly, and/or in a noisy, boastful manner. _If I had known you were such a loud mouth, I’d have never shared my secret with you!_
 __be a loudmouth__ To have a tendency or habit of speaking incessantly, indiscreetly, or in a noisy, boastful manner. _I can’t stand Terry’s new husband—he’s such a loudmouth when he drinks!_
 __be a must__ To be requisite, necessary, or indispensable.
+__be a nothingburger__ _informal_ (be a nothing burger) To seem or be presented as important but turn out to be utterly insignificant or unsubstantial.
+Used especially in reference to politics.
+Primarily heard in US. _Of course there’s no legitimacy to the rumor—it’s a complete nothingburger._
 __be a roaring success__ To be extremely or triumphantly successful.
 __be a wash__ To have gains and losses that are considered to be equal or offset; to have an outcome of negligible advantage or disadvantage. _The product sold moderately well, but we spent so much on development and marketing that it ended up being a wash._
 __be all about (someone, something, or oneself)__